Approximate Inference Turns Deep Networks into Gaussian Processes

 Fig.~\ref{fig:mnist_adam} shows the GP kernel matrix and the posterior mean for the Laplace approximation on MNIST.
 The rows and columns containing 300 data examples are grouped according to the classes.
 The kernel matrix clearly shows the correlations learned by the DNN.
 As expected, each row in the posterior mean also reflects that the classes are correctly classified (DNN test accuracy is 99\%).
 Fig.~\ref{fig:cifar_adam} shows the GP posterior mean after reparameterization for CIFAR-10 where we see a more noisy pattern due to a lower accuracy of around 68\% on this task.

 Fig.~\ref{fig:cifar_unct} shows the two components of the predictive variances that can be interpreted as ``aleatoric'' and ``epistemic'' uncertainty.
 As shown in Eq. \eqref{eq:reparam_logistic} in Appendix \ref{app:reparam_logistic}, for a multiclass classification loss, the variance of the prediction of a label at an input $\vx_*$ is equal to $ \vLambda_*(\vx_*) + \vLambda_*(\vx_*)\vJ_*(\vx_*) \widetilde{\vSigma} \vJ_*(\vx_*)^\top\vLambda_*(\vx_*)$.
-Similar to the linear basis function model, the two terms here have an interpretation (e.g., see \cite{bishop2006pattern} Eq.
-3.59).
+Similar to the linear basis function model, the two terms here have an interpretation (e.g., see Eq.~3.59 in~\cite{bishop2006pattern}).
 The first term can be interpreted as the aleatoric uncertainty (label noise), while the second term takes a form that resembles the epistemic uncertainty (model noise).
 Fig.~\ref{fig:cifar_unct} shows these for CIFAR-10 where we see that the uncertainty of the model is low (left) and the label noise rather high (right).
-This interpretation then implies that the model is unable to flexibly model the data, thereby giving a high label noise.
+This interpretation implies that the model is unable to flexibly model the data and instead explains it with high label noise.

 In Fig.~\ref{fig:mnistzone}, we study the kernel for classes \emph{outside} of the training dataset using VI.
 We train LeNet-5 on digits 0 and 1 with VOGN and visualize the predictive mean and kernel on all 10 classes denoted by differently colored regions on the y-axis.
 We can see that there are slight correlations to the out-of-class samples but no overconfident predictions.
-In contrast, the pattern between 0 and 1 and is quite strong.
+In contrast, the pattern between 0 and 1 is quite strong.
 The kernel obtained with DNN2GP helps to interpret and visualize such correlations.